objectiveSee/DRDateFormatter/README.md

 ```

 Also supports recent time representations such as "2 hours ago".
-See .h file for full documentation.
+See **DRDateFormatter.h** for full documentation.

 ```objective-c